-With the amount of content currently surrounding hitting a baseball, it’s easy to get overwhelmed with the countless drills and advice out there for beginner baseball hitters.
+With the amount of content currently surrounding hitting a baseball, it can be a tall order to find baseball hitting drills for beginners.
+When you’re just starting out, its critical to not ]get overwhelmed with the countless drills and advice out there.
 Launch angles, exit velocity and exit speed are the up and coming metrics that elite baseball players are looking at to improve their hitting and unlocking their power.

 It’s critical to learn good habits and get the core of your swing firing on all cylinders before jumping up to big league hitting drills.

 At The Hitting Vault, we break down the swing for beginners in six simple stages.
 Starting with the simplest question, how do you grip the bat?
 And what is the proper way to stand at the plate?
 We refer to it as our SwingBuild program.
 We’ve found that hitters that develop good habits in these six fundamental stages of the swing position themselves for success as they move up the baseball ranks.

 - Stride and Separation

 Keeping in mind the above core stages of the swing, check out some of our favorite baseball hitting drills for beginners to re-enforce those good habits and movements.
 For the drills below, all of the equipment needed is a baseball, bat, tee and net.
 All of the drills you see below are designed to be done using a tee.

 One of the most common flaws for beginner baseball hitters is they tend to drop their back shoulder in an effort to get on the same plane as the baseball.
 At The Hitting Vault, we work with all of our hitters on what we call K Posture.